danieldebeer/CafeSalesProject/README.md

-# Cafe_Sales_Project
+# Cafe Sales Project
-New York Cafe Project sales data analysis and prediction
+New York City Coffee shop transactional sales data analysis and forecasting.
+#
+The project is dividend into three parts;
+  1. Data cleaning, manipulation and wrangling using **SQL**
+  2. Data visualisation using **Tableau**
+  3. Sales Prediction using weather condition variables in **Python**